microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/validator.rst

 ..  tip::

-    For ease of testing, we strongly recommend that hosts support the ``.wopitest`` file extension just like all other file extensions supported by Office Online and included in :ref:`WOPI discovery`.
+    For ease of testing, we strongly recommend that hosts support the ``.wopitest`` file extension just like all other file extensions supported by |wac| and included in :ref:`WOPI discovery`.
 This is especially important while testing, since it provides any user a quick and easy way to execute the validation test suite.